Super Bowl VIII: Super Bowl postgame news and notes

 In the Dolphins' locker room after the game, Csonka was asked about his battered face.
 Without naming Hilgenberg, he said, "It was a cheap shot, but an honest cheap shot.
 He came right at me and threw an elbow right through my mask.
 I could see the game meant something to him."

 With their 32–2 record over two years, the still-young Dolphins appeared to have established a dynasty.
 In 1974, however, their offense was hurt by injuries to Csonka and the offensive line, and the defense was hurt by the departure of defensive coordinator Bill Arnsparger who became the New York Giants head coach.
 The Dolphins finished 11–3 but lost a dramatic playoff game ("The Sea of Hands") to the Oakland Raiders.
 In 1975 Csonka, Kiick, and Warfield left to join the World Football League.
 The Dolphins would not win another playoff game until 1982, and they have not won a Super Bowl since.
 They would appear in but lose two more, XVII and XIX.

-Jim Langer ended his career with the Vikings in 1981, allowing him to play for the franchise closest to his native South Dakota.
+Jim Langer ended his career with the Vikings in 1981, allowing him to play for his hometown franchise.
 Langer lost his starting center job in 1980 to Dwight Stephenson, who like Langer is a member of the Hall of Fame.